-It is known to attain the optimal asymptotic accuracy in the local minimax sense as $T\to\infty$ and its limit behaviour is determined by the sign of the drift parameter $\theta$.
-In the stable case, corresponding to $\theta<0$, the estimation error $\widehat \theta_T-\theta$ is asymptotically normal at the usual parametric rate $\sqrt {T}$:
+It is asymptotically optimal in the local minimax sense as $T\to\infty$ and its limit behavior is determined by the sign of the drift parameter $\theta$.
+In the stable case, for $\theta<0$, the estimation error $\widehat \theta_T-\theta$ is asymptotically normal at the usual parametric rate $\sqrt {T}$:

 where the convergence is in distribution.
-Entirely different asymptotics emerges in the neutrally stable and unstable cases, $\theta=0$ and $\theta>0$.
-A comprehensive account of the early and more recent developments concerning the Brownian case can be found in \cite{LS2}, \cite{Ku04}.
+Entirely different asymptotics emerges in the neutrally stable and unstable cases, $\theta=0$ and $\theta>0$ respectively.
+A comprehensive account of these and other results can be found in \cite{Ku04}.

-The drift estimation problem can be approached in a number of alternative ways, which typically produce reasonable estimators (see e.g. \cite{HN10}, \cite{SV16}).
-However, without being based on the likelihood function, these estimators are asymptotically subefficient as $T\to\infty$, at best up to a finite gap with respect to the information bound.
-Construction and analysis of the likelihood based estimators, on the other hand, requires a convenient formula for the likelihood function, which can be hard to find for a given driving process $V$.